clairefro/am-i-saying-it-right/README.md

 https://clairefro.github.io/am-i-saying-it-right/

 Intended as a demo of Web Speech API (SpeechSynthesis & webkitSpeechRecognition).
-See scripts for each in 'js' folder.
+See scripts for each in 'js' > 'textToSpeech.js' and 'speechToText.js'.